Salzburg Sightseeing near Salzburg

 - Want to know where to eat well in Salzburg?
 Here we recommend restaurants.

 - Are you in Salzburg at Christmas time?
-These Christmas markets are a must.
+These Christmas markets you definitely can't miss it.

 - Krampus run in Gnigl near Salzburg